 Dependent Loss of Eligibility (Divorce/Dissolution/Death)

-Your dependent no longer meets PEBB eligibility criteria due to divorce, dissolution of state-registered domestic partnership (if your state-registered domestic partner was your tax dependent), or death.
+Your dependent no longer meets PEBB eligibility criteria due to divorce, dissolution of state-registered domestic partnership, or death.

 Change In Residence